 Recruitment and Business Development Executive Arione McQueenie, answers the questions she most commonly gets asked about how to write a strong research proposal when applying for the Doctor of Business Administration.

-One of the most common questions I am asked in my capacity as Recruitment Executive for the DBA is ‘What do I include in my research proposal?’
-When considering this question, it is important to remember that although the DBA is equivalent to a PhD, the focus of the programme is on applied research rather than theoretical knowledge.
+One of the most common questions I am asked in my capacity as Recruitment Executive for the DBA is ‘what do I include in my research proposal?’
+When considering this question, it is important to remember that although the DBA is an equivalent level to a PhD, the focus of the programme is on applied research rather than theoretical knowledge.
 Therefore, the proposal does not need to be as in-depth or academic as a PhD proposal.
-To help you get started with your DBA proposal, below are some FAQ’s; if your question is not answered here please book an appointment to discuss your queries further.
+To help you get started with your DBA proposal, below are some FAQ’s,

 What topic should I write about in my DBA research proposal?

 A DBA project is motivated by a business problem in search of a solution.
 Your DBA proposal should outline the problem you intend to investigate and why this is important to you and your business.

 Does it have to be a problem facing my business?